beamable/UnrealSDK/Docs/docs/Samples/Unreal SDK - Hathora Demo.md

 7. Make sure the `7777` UDP port is exposed.
 8. Make sure that the number of rooms per processes is `1`.
 9. Finish the deployment process and verify that the deployment was successful.

+!!! note "Realms and Hathora"
+	Hathora recommends users create one Hathora account per dev-environment.
+In Beamable, that is equivalent of having one Hathora account per Beamable Realm; one for **dev**, another for **staging** and yet another for **prod**.
+This is so you can have multiple deployments up at the same time for different purposes (the live deployment in **prod** vs a QA-testing build in **staging** and the current stable/nightly in **dev**).

 Now that your Hathora account is configured to boot up our provided build, we need to configure the `hathora-demo` realm with the information it needs to correctly provision a server whenever a match is made.